tadhgboyle/tab/README.md

 - :page_with_curl: [DataTables](https://datatables.net) for the fast and interactive tables.
 - :bar_chart: [ChartJS](https://www.chartjs.org) for the beautiful statistics charts, and [ConsoleTVs/Charts](https://github.com/ConsoleTVs/Charts) for the Laravel package.
 - :art: [Bulma](https://bulma.io) for their lightweight, easy to use and great-looking CSS framework.
+- :white_check_mark::x: [Switchery](https://github.com/abpetkov/switchery) for the simple to use & nice looking Switches replacement for ugly HTML checkboxes.

 *Note: Some migrations are not up to date.
 I am manually editing my local MySQL tables and will update migrations when it is more stable.*